IBM/IBM-QRadar-Universal-Cloud-REST-API/Community Developed/Wiz/ReadMe.md

 ## Data Types to Retrieve from Wiz
 1. **Wiz-Workflow.xml**: This file retrieves various types of Wiz issues from the Wiz server and imports them into QRadar.
 2. **Wiz-AuditLogs-Workflow.xml**: This file retrieves different categories of Wiz audit logs from the Wiz server and imports them into QRadar.
+3. **Wiz-Detections-Workflow.xml**: This file retrieves different types of Wiz Detections from the Wiz server and imports them into QRadar.

 ## Collect authentication info from Wiz